-Minimum annual maturities as of June 28, 2009 are as follows (in thousands):
+Minimum annual maturities as of September 27, 2009 are as follows (in thousands):

-Fiscal Year Revolver Term Loan Sub Notes Total
+Fiscal Year R evolver ver Term Sub Notes Total

-2010 \$ - \$ 1,042 \$ - \$ 1,042
+2010 \$ \$ 417 \$ \$ 417

-2011 16,148 2,000 18,148
+2011 19,020 2,000 21,020

 2012 2,000 2,000

-Total \$ 16,148 \$ 1,042 \$ 4,000 \$ 21,190
+Total \$ 19,020 \$ 417 \$ 4,000 \$ 23,437

-Note 6 - Goodwill and Other Intangible Assets
+Note 7 - Goodwill and Other Intangible Assets

-Goodwill: The market capitalization of the Company was below its net book value for most of the second half of the fiscal year ended March 29, 2009, which the Company concluded was a triggering event that required the Company to perform an impairment test of the goodwill of its reporting units.
-As a result of this impairment test, the Company concluded that the goodwill of the reporting units had no implied value.
-Accordingly, during the three-month periods ended December 28, 2008 and March 29, 2009, the Company recorded pre-tax charges of \$9.0 million and \$13.9 million, respectively, which represented the aggregate carrying value of the goodwill of the Company's reporting units.
+Goodwill: The Company reported goodwill of \$22.9 million at September 28, 2008.
+The Company accounts for its goodwill pursuant to FASB ASC Topic 350, Intangibles - Goodwill and Other, which requires the Company to test the carrying value of its goodwill annually and sooner if facts and circumstances suggest that the goodwill has been impaired.
+Although the Company determined that the fair value of its goodwill exceeded its carrying value at March 31, 2008, the date of the Company's annual impairment review, the market capitalization of the Company was below its net book value for most of the second half of the fiscal year ended March 29, 2009.
+The Company concluded that this decline in the market capitalization of the Company was a triggering event that required the Company to perform an interim impairment test of the goodwill of its reporting units.
+As a result of this interim impairment test, the Company concluded that the goodwill of the reporting units had no implied value.
+Therefore, during the three-month periods ended December 28, 2008 and March 29, 2009, the Company recorded pre-tax charges of \$9.0 million and \$13.9 million, respectively, which represented the aggregate carrying value of the goodwill of the company's reporting units.
 These impairment charges did not result in any cash expenditures and did not have an adverse effect on the covenant calculations under the Company's financing agreement.